ram071985/JS-Digital-Clock/README.md

 # Vanilla Javascript Digital Clock App

 A simple digital and easy to use 12/24 hour clock emphasizing clean code usage.
 All of it is written with pure Javascript, HTML and CSS.
+Visit a full version of the app online - [HERE](https://ram071985.github.io/digital-clock-app/)

 [Codepen](https://codepen.io/reid-muchow/pen/yLyJyzd)
 ![Digital Clock](https://github.com/ram071985/digital-clock-app/blob/master/Screen%20Shot%202019-12-09%20at%208.08.12%20PM.png)